OOPSpam/docs/source/index.html.md

 x-ratelimit-requests-remaining: 1
 ```

-Depending on your subscription, limits are placed on the number of API requests you may make using your API key.
+Depending on your subscription, limits are placed on the number of API requests you may make using your API key per 30-days..
 All responses from the API contain information about remaining and total rate limit.
 The special ```X-RateLimit-```
 headers have the following meaning: